JayTwoLab/json-downloader/README.md

 ## What is it?
 - Downloader using curl library.
+- TODO
-- TODO: Ability to download files continuously
+	- Ability to download files continuously
+	- Getting a download list from a json file

 ## Requred Environment
 - Visual Studio 2017 x64